 Note: Some Instructor I course offerings are for specific target audiences and may only provide one certification, such as the DoD with Pro Board and Municipal with TCFP or SFFMA.
 Be sure to register for the correct class to ensure the required credential is offered.

-- A late fee of $50.00 will be assessed to payments made after the registration deadline for the Texas Annual Fire Training School.
+A $50 late fee will be assessed to payments made after the registration deadline.

 - Sunday: 2 p.m. - 6 p.m.

 - Monday - Thursday: 8 a.m. - 5 p.m.